go-uniform/rabbitmq/README.md

 Then ensure you set the `AppClient`, `AppProject` and `AppService` constants in the `service/run.go` file before doing anything else.

 ### CLI Commands
+_Note that a command will require at least one running service node in order for command to be executed._

 cmd command example `cmd/command.example-one.go`:
 ```